async-aws/aws/docs/authentication/credentials-file.md

 # Using the AWS Credentials File and Credential Profiles

-The AWS CLI stores configuration and credential in [plain text files](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
+The AWS CLI stores configuration and credentials in [plain text files](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).

 The format of the AWS credentials file should look something like the following.